SteeveMonkey/server-status-monitor_discord-bot/README.md

-# server-status-monitor_discord-bot
+# Server Status Monitor (Discord Bot)
-Discord bot that pings servers and displays the status of each in an embed message
+Discord bot that pings servers and displays the status of each in their own embed message